Original research · Community data report · Released openly under CC BY 4.0

 Share of AI-originated visitors by engine (n = 552, union of referrer + UTM detection)

-3. One in five visitors takes a revealed action — and a third of those comparison-shop
+3. One in five visitors goes on to contact a provider - and a third of those comparison-shop

-2,261 visitors (20.5% of page-view-firing visitors) clicked through to at least one halal-finance provider — roughly 6–20× the 1–3% click-through benchmarks typical of US consumer-finance editorial content.
-680 of them (30.1% of acting visitors) clicked through to two or more distinct providers, about 2–3× the general comparison-shopping rate.
-This is a population doing substantial verification work per decision — Shariah-board credibility, fee structure, and contract structure each get checked independently.
+2,261 visitors (20.5%) clicked through to at least one halal-finance provider - roughly 6–20× the 1–3% click-through benchmarks typical of US consumer-finance editorial content.
+680 of them (30.1%) went on to compare two or more providers, about 2–3× the general comparison-shopping rate.
+This is a community doing its homework - Shariah-board credibility, fee structure, and contract structure each get checked independently before anyone signs.

-21.4% of visitors returned for a second session within the window and 4.0% returned four or more times — roughly 1.5–2.5× general consumer-finance return rates.
-Among the 1,247 visitors who triggered article scroll-depth tracking, 70% read past the 75% mark of at least one halal-finance article and 52% read to 100% — about twice the general-finance reading-depth benchmark.
+21.4% of visitors came back for a second visit within the window and 4.0% returned four or more times - roughly 1.5–2.5× general consumer-finance return rates.
+Of the 1,247 readers we can measure article depth for (in aggregate), 70% read past the 75% mark of at least one halal-finance article and 52% read to the end - about twice the general-finance benchmark.
 Halal-finance education is being treated as substantive religious-and-financial learning, not skim-and-bounce shopping content.
+The industry writes for skimmers; this community rewards depth.

 5. The religious rhythm is visible at platform scale

-Friday — with Jummah prayer in the middle of the workday — is the lowest-traffic day of the week, and zakat-calculator activity collapses on Friday (7.6% of weekly zakat events) while concentrating Tuesday–Thursday (72% combined).
+Friday - with Jummah prayer in the middle of the workday - is the lowest-traffic day of the week, and zakat-calculator activity collapses on Friday (7.6% of weekly zakat events) while concentrating Tuesday–Thursday (72% combined).
 Activity is bimodal across the day, with a workday-afternoon peak and a second after-Isha peak between 9 p.m. and midnight ET.
-Together with the strict-AAOIFI preference, no-interest banking adoption, and the Faraid finding below, six independent religiously-coded signatures confirm the audience is who the content domain implies — no general-finance audience could produce all six.
+For anyone building products, running support hours, or timing outreach for this community, the message is simple: financial life here is organized around worship, and the industry's default Monday-to-Friday, nine-to-five assumptions miss it.

 | Day | Share of weekly zakat calculations |